jaylyerly/libev/README.md

 libev
 =====

-Unofficial libev mirror for Cocoapods
+Unofficial libev mirror for Cocoapods.

+These build scripts are licensed under the same license as libev.